ooaklee/ghatd/docs/getting-started/user-manager/README.md

 -   **Group Memberships**: A dedicated `/me/memberships` endpoint lets the authenticated user retrieve their group memberships, with optional filtering by group type (e.g. `TEAM`, `ORGANISATION`, etc.), the ability to include descendant groups, and optional root-prefix naming (`prefix_name`).
 -   **Group Management**: Active users can create groups, add/remove members, and update group ownership — all through the `usermanager` surface.
 The service layer applies its own authorisation logic (admin flag or group access) on top of the route-level middleware.
 -   **Communication Management**: Integrates with the `contacter` service to manage communication preferences and history (admin-only).
+-   **Reminder Management**: Optionally integrates with the `reminder` service so users can create and manage scheduled reminders, while admin/service views can inspect reminder volume, due reminders, and stats.

 ## API Endpoints